-The Council and 16 of the EdIndex landlords let their available homes through the choice based letting scheme called EH Your Key to Choice.
+The Council and 16 of the EdIndex partners let their available homes through Edinburgh’s Choice Based Letting Scheme EH Your Key to Choice.

-If you want to be considered for a home you will need to:
+If you want to be considered for a home you need to:

 What is EdIndex?

-Please note, if you have come to Britain from abroad it is possible that you may not be eligible for Council housing.
+Please note, if you have come to the United Kingdom from abroad it is possible that you may qualify for Council housing.

 How do I get an application form?